Killin: Gaelic in Killin

+The last known native speaker of Perthshire Gaelic, Elizabeth Christina McDiarmaid (originally of nearby Lawyers), died at 92 years old in April 2024 at the Falls of Dochart Care Home in Killin.

 Amenities

 Killin is a popular tourist destination and a thriving community with a host of local groups including a drama group, badminton club and youth group.
 The village is also host to number of practical amenities for locals and visitors.